Skip to main content Skip to footer

 Course Overview

 Penny rugs use felted wool scraps to create a textile feast for the eye.
-Multicolored scraps are arranged in contrasting and complementary colors to create table runners, placemats, and more, making a room come alive with color.
+Multicolored pieces of wool are arranged in contrasting and complementary colors to create table runners, placemats, and more, making a room come alive with color.
 Shapes of descending sizes are layered onto a wool background piece and stitched into place.
-Called "penny" rugs because the original template was a copper penny, these pieces have offered a frugal way to indulge in creative expression since the early 1800s.
-In this class, you'll design and finish one project, with the possibility of pursuing a larger piece or starting a second project.
-While they are called "rugs," the finished product is too beautiful to walk on and makes a great table runner, trivet, pillow cover, or colorful touch.
+Called “penny” rugs because the original template was a large copper penny, these pieces have offered a frugal way to indulge in creative expression since the mid 1800s.
+In this class, you'll design and finish one sample project, before designing and sewing together a second larger piece.
+It should be possible to complete the second project in class as well.
+While they are called “rugs,” the finished product is too beautiful to walk on and makes a great table runner, trivet, pillow cover, or colorful touch.

 No sewing experience is needed.
 Adult and youth pairs age 12+ are welcome, along with youth ages 12+ working independently.